openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/code_examples/readme.md

 - lightdevice
-    The minimal light device, implementing only on/off.
+    The minimal light device, implementing only binary switch (on/off).

     code generated from: